Paternalist parenting classes? Heaven forbid

 Rich people are apparently “incentivised” by large cash carrots, but poor people just get the brutal, merciless stick.
 What a classic example of flagrant Conservative ideological incoherence.

 Psychopolitical paternalism doesn’t address poverty, it is simply a way of apportioning blame, of abdicating political responsibility and ensuring that poor people accept the Conservative and neoliberal decree that they somehow deserve to be poor.

 “Families are the best anti-poverty measure ever invented.
 They are a welfare, education and counselling system all wrapped up into one.
 Children in families that break apart are more than twice as likely to experience poverty as those whose families stay together.
 That’s why strengthening families is at the heart of our agenda.”

 The announcement from Cameron was welcomed by Relate, whose chief executive, Chris Sherwood, said:

 “Relationship support can help to reduce family breakdown, which is a key driver of poverty and can result in poor outcomes for children.”

 Actually, family breakdown is quite often a consequence of poverty, not a cause of it.
-Back in 2010, Fergus Drake, director of UK programmes with Save the Children expressed an unease that many of us felt, regarding the Conservative’s feckless drive to offload the responsibility for poverty onto poor people, who are casualities of the consequences of discriminatory economic policies.
+Back in 2010, Fergus Drake, director of UK programmes with Save the Children expressed an unease that many of us felt, regarding the Conservative’s feckless drive to offload the responsibility for poverty onto poor people, who are casualities of the consequences of neoliberalism, which extends discriminatory economic policies.
 He said: